microsoft/windows-dev-center-vsts-extension/README.md

 * Additional package(s) (*Text, optional*) - A list of paths, one per line, of additional packages that your app needs, for example to support multiple platforms.
 Each individual path supports Minimatch pattern.

 * Skip polling (Checkbox) - If checked, will skip polling the submission after committing it to Dev Center.
-Otherwise, we will keep polling the submission till it gets published (which typically takes around 2 hours). **Warning**: If you check this box, you will not see errors, if any, that your submission may run into.
-You will have to check status of your submission in Dev Center manually.
+Otherwise, it will keep polling the submission till it gets published (which typically takes around 2 hours). **Warning**: If you check this box, you will not see errors, if any, that your submission may run into.
+You will have to manually check the status of your submission in Dev Center.

 You only have to select the packages you want to update.
 If you have a package that will not be updated as part of your release, you do not have to specify it.